cgarrot/divide_cups_front/README.md

-# Tournament Bracket Generator fro Spectre Divide
+# Tournament Bracket Generator for Spectre Divide

 A React-based tournament bracket visualization and export system, designed to work alongside the Divide Cup Discord Bot.
 This project generates high-quality tournament bracket images for esports competitions.